PeCrio/react-table-of-content/README.md

 - Supports custom selectors for headings.
 - Supports custom dependencies to watch for changes.
 - Provides utility functions to add IDs to heading tags in HTML.
+- Provides utility functions to convert strings to dash case.
+- Provides utility functions to convert links in HTML to external links (open in new tab).
 - Lightweight and easy to use.
 - No dependencies.